623-628, identifies the group itself the "insomnia

 The 1918 analysis floor space divides this building into two equal halves: "Disc

-Record Experimental” and Edison experimenters.368 A
+Record Experimental” and Edison experimenters.

 photograph from 1912 shows group employees who worked this project